 The ‘Rural Vision Week: Imagining the future of Europe’s rural areas’, organised by the European Network for Rural Development (ENRD) Contact Point, together with the European Commission’s Directorate-General for Agriculture and Rural Development (DG AGRI), took place between the 22 and 26 March 2021.
-The event included high level presentations, thematic workshops, fringe activities and the ‘OUR RURAL’ marketplace, which showcased different contributions to the process by National Rural Networks, Horizon 2020 projects and other initiatives. showcasing different contributions to the process.
+The event included high level presentations, thematic workshops, fringe activities and the ‘OUR RURAL’ marketplace, which showcased different contributions to the process by National Rural Networks, Horizon 2020 projects and other initiatives.

 The Rural Vision Week involved hundreds of European stakeholders interacting to contribute to the process of the ‘Long-term vision for rural areas’ (LTVRA) initiative launched by the European Commission.
 The final Communication is expected to be published before the summer of 2021.

 Digitalisation came across as a key factor in shaping the future of rural areas in several workshops of the Rural Vision Week.
 In addition, participatory Workshop 2 focused on ‘Digitally-led innovative rural futures‘, where participants discussed around harnessing digital opportunities and creating innovative solutions for the future.

 This workshop considered the steps that need to be taken to ensure that rural areas have the infrastructure, skills and services that allow them to fulfil their potential to apply and develop innovative solutions that benefit rural and urban communities alike.
 It covered both the conditions for a genuine digital transformation and for becoming a player in wider innovation processes.